victorbrodsky/order-lab/README.md

 # O R D E R

 >**Important note:** This is a software prototype.
 While it has been extensively tested, unresolved issues remain.
 This software should
-> not be used in a live environment unless you are fully prepared to continuously monitor for and deal with encountered issues.
+> not be used in a live production environment unless you are fully prepared to continuously monitor for and deal with encountered issues.
 >
-> Specifically, the security, scalability, cross-browser compatibility, user interface responsiveness, performance, data safety,
+> Specifically, the security, scalability, cross-browser compatibility, user interface responsiveness, performance, data consistency,
-> multi-user concurrency, proper versioning, and platform independence have been left as exercises to the reader.
+> safe multi-user concurrency, proper versioning, and platform independence have been left as exercises to the reader.
 >
-> If you have any doubts about needing this software, you do not need it.

 ##About

 O R D E R is a web-based software platform for development of clinical, administrative, research, and educational multi-user applications.

-It includes several functional examples:
+It includes several functional example applications:

 - Glass Slide Scan Orders